shahid129/sully-s-kitchen/README.md

 > I would like to thank my tutor, Kasia, and my mentor, Seun, for their invaluable help and guidance throughout the process.
 The slack group Jan-2022-lwetb, and all the fellow mates from slack

+# THANK YOU
+Thanks to my fellow slackers for reviewing my project and a very special thank you to my mentor Daisy Seun, for her invaluable advice and resources throughout the development of this project.